socnetv/app/docs/roadmaps/roadmap_ws11_algorithm_additions.md

   depends on.
 Also fixes a dead `connectivityMenu` menu member, a result message pointing at a menu path that doesn't exist, and a missing help-text entry for "Connectedness" in the Cohesion toolbox dropdown.
+- **(not yet filed) Color nodes by strongly connected component.** Extends the existing weak-only "Layout → Node Color by Connected Component" action to offer strong too.
+Tarjan's algorithm (`graphStronglyConnectedComponents()`) already computes per-vertex SCC membership as a side effect of finding the components — it's just discarded today (only the count is kept; see the function's own doc comment in `graph_distance_facade.cpp`).
+Needs an `m_vertexStrongComponentId` cache mirroring the existing weak one, plus UI wiring.
+- **(not yet filed) Articulation points (cut vertices).** Nodes whose individual removal disconnects the graph — the classic, most intuitive answer to "which single nodes are critical for connectivity."
+Standard DFS/low-link algorithm, a close cousin of Tarjan's SCC (same underlying technique as bridge-finding) but a distinct computation — doesn't need vertex connectivity or max-flow at all, runs once over the whole graph.
+Not built yet.
+- **(not yet filed) Minimum vertex cut for the weakest pair.** `graphConnectivity()` already runs max-flow internally to compute κ(G) — the actual separating node set is recoverable via standard max-flow/min-cut extraction (a BFS over the residual graph once the flow saturates), not a guess.
+Needs `graphConnectivity()` to remember which pair achieved the minimum (currently only the value is tracked), then re-run local flow for that pair with cut extraction. **Caveat, worth surfacing to the user in the UI**: minimum vertex cuts aren't always unique — a symmetric graph (e.g. the Petersen graph) can have several different node sets of the same minimum size separating the same pair, and the algorithm will deterministically return one of them, not necessarily "the" canonical one a human would pick.

 ## Clustering — `src/graph/clustering/`